 Sometimes I want to get a project done really fast, but lately I have picked up a hand stitching project when I want to unwind.
 The slow, meditative process of forming one stitch at a time is calming.
-Sashiko is a perfect technique for those times.
+So Sashiko is a perfect technique for those times.
 It’s easy, portable and requires just a few supplies.
 Projects can be any size, from coasters on up.
+Learn everything you’d want to know in this article on How to Sashiko Stitch.

 Sashiko is a Japanese folk craft that is hundreds of years old with roots in practicality.
 Because farmers needed warm clothing that would last, the women (usually) stitched layers of fabric together to add warmth and to repair worn areas.
 Fabric dyed dark blue with indigo, when paired with unbleached cream thread, provided a palette for creatively expressing graphic designs.
 Humble work clothes became works of art with stitch.

 Sashiko means “little stabs”, and that perfectly describes the stitch.
-It’s a running stitch that stabs the fabric back to front and back again.
+It’s a running stitch that stabs the fabric back to front, then back again.
 Ideal stitch size?
 Think grains of rice.
 My stitches are more like long-grain rice – not quite traditional – ha!

 This post may contain links to Amazon or other partners.
 Your purchases via these links may benefit Create Whimsy.
 Read more about our affiliate linking policy.